Electromagnetic compatibility

-Electromagnetic compatibility (EMC) is the ability of electrical equipment and systems to function acceptably in their electromagnetic environment, by limiting the unintentional generation, propagation and reception of electromagnetic energy which may cause unwanted effects such as electromagnetic interference (EMI) or even physical damage to operational equipment.
-The goal of EMC is the correct operation of different equipment in a common electromagnetic environment.
-It is also the name given to the associated branch of electrical engineering.
+Electromagnetic compatibility (EMC) is the ability of electrical equipment and systems to function acceptably in their electromagnetic environment, by limiting generation, propagation and reception of electromagnetic energy which may cause unwanted effects such as electromagnetic interference (EMI) or even physical damage to operational equipment.
+The primary goal of EMC is the correct operation of equipment in a common electromagnetic environment.

+An EMC engineer, an associated discipline within the electrical engineering, pursues mitigating EMI, resulting in improved electromagnetic compatibility, in products by focusing on three main EMC hazard classes: